ho-lab @ Duke-NUS

 ORCID ID

-Cheryl Lee (PhD, Cambridge University), Senior Research Fellow
+Cheryl Lee (PhD, Cambridge University), Principal Research Scientist

 Cheryl characterized and isolated human trophoblast progenitor cells during her PhD with Ashley Moffett in Cambridge.
 Afterwards, she worked in Janet Rossant's lab at SickKids elucidating the trajectories of trophoblast stem cell differentiation in the mouse.
 Cheryl joined the EPL in 2017 with an interest in dissecting the mechanisms of vascular inflammation, the underlying cause of many major cardiovascular diseases.
 To this end, she leads the effort to discover and characterize inflammatory SEPs, with a focus on those that modulate metabolism.
 She is currently deciperhing how MOCCI modulates inflammatory outcomes.

-Nah Jiemin (PhD, National University of Singapore), Research Fellow
+Nah Jiemin (PhD, National University of Singapore), Senior Research Fellow

 During her PhD, Jiemin worked in the Guo Lab (A*STAR, IMCB) where she focused on studying ribosome heterogeneity, and the role of specialized ribosomes in translational regulation during erythropoiesis.
 She uncovered unique subpools of ribosomes that could preferentially translate mRNAs that drive erythroid differentiation.
 She joined the EPL in 2021 with an interest to identify and study SEPs involved in mitochondrial translation and cell metabolism.